Uniform Bounds with Difference Quotients for Proper Orthogonal Decomposition Reduced Order Models of the Burgers Equation: Numerical Results

-In the top left plot of Figure~\ref{fig:noDQ_optimality_L2_pod}, considering the $L^2(\Omega)$ POD basis, we plot the noDQ-RHS1, noDQ-RHS2 defined in \eqref{eqn:nodq_rhs1}-\eqref{eqn:nodq_rhs2} and $l^{\infty}(L^2)$, natural-norm noDQ-L2 errors defined in \eqref{eqn:max_L2_error}-\eqref{eqn:natural_norm_error}, and the Ritz projection error \eqref{eqn:eta_proj_max_l2}.
-We observe that the $l^{\infty}(L^2)$ and natural-norm noDQ-L2 errors stay between the RHS1 and RHS2, and both RHS terms have similar behavior with the errors.
-The top right plot shows how the gradient of the POD modes changes as $r$ changes.
-For the bottom plots in Figure~\ref{fig:noDQ_optimality_L2_pod}, we plot the linear regression orders for $l^{\infty}(L^2)$ and natural-norm noDQ-L2 errors, from left to right, respectively.
+In the top left plot of Figure~\ref{fig:nodq_l2_convergence}, we plot the noDQ-RHS1 defined in \eqref{eqn:nodq_rhs1} and $l^{\infty}(L^2)$, natural-norm noDQ-L2 errors in \eqref{eqn:nodq_l2_error_bound}.
+We observe that the $l^{\infty}(L^2)$ and natural-norm noDQ-L2 errors stay below the noDQ-RHS1.
+The top right plot shows how the scaling of $\|S_r\|_2$, which is defined above Lemma~\ref{lemma:pod_inverse_estimate}, changes as $r$ changes.
+For the bottom plots in Figure~\ref{fig:nodq_l2_convergence}, we plot the linear regression (LR) orders for $l^{\infty}(L^2)$ and natural-norm noDQ-L2 errors, from left to right, respectively.
+Since the LR orders in the bottom plots are close to 1, we numerically observe that $l^{\infty}(L^2)$ and natural-norm noDQ-L2 errors are optimal.
+However, theoretical discussions in Remark~\ref{remark:nodq_max_natural_norm_error_l2_h01_pod} show that the $l^{\infty}(L^2)$ and natural-norm noDQ-L2 error bounds are suboptimal and optimal, respectively.